Citizen Security and Justice Programme (CSJP)

 RJ focuses on holding the offender accountable in a more meaningful way.
 It repairs the harm caused by the offence, helps to reintegrate the offender into the community and helps to achieve a sense of healing for both the victim and the community.

 RJ Conferences and Circles are some of the tools used in Restorative Justice.
 A victim may meet with the offender face to face in a Victim/Offender Conference, or with the Offender and persons from the larger community in a Family Group/Community Conference.
 A Healing and Talking Circle can also be held to focus on a common concern in order to aid in healing.
 A Sentencing Circle can also be used to arrive at a sentencing plan for an offender.

 Vision Statement: The National Restorative Justice Policy is a pathway for transformation to a more secure, just, cohesive and peaceful Jamaican society.

 A National Restorative Justice Policy outlines the Protocols that will govern RJ.
-The Ministry of Justice has the responsibility for the overall implementation and administration of the National Restorative Justice Programme.
+The Ministry of Justice through the Citizen Security and Justice Programme has the responsibility for the overall implementation and administration of the National Restorative Justice Programme.